abanoubha/OS/README.md

 > __our os__ stands on the shoulders of the giants
 > — Abanoub Hanna

+Our OS = Ubuntu + DE + addon software
+Our OS is community-driven opinions with monthly updates.

 ## thoughts
 - seamless editing : edit the thing at the thing itself
 - seamless settings